ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/README.md

 </details>

 ### Step 2: Creating the PCF file
 The PCF [Physical Constraint File] file can be accessed [here](https://github.com/ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/blob/main/VSDFM.pcf).
 It is used in FPGA development to map logical signals from HDL code to physical pins on the FPGA chip.
 Each *set_io* command establishes this connection between the named ports to physical pins on the board.
-To understand the connections established by this file, expand or collapse:

 <details>
 <summary>Analysis of Connections Established by PCF file</summary>